rodolphocaires/whitelabel/README.md

 Brand-specific assets are managed through the `assets` map in the brand configuration.
 The `BrandConfigService.getAssetPath()` method provides access to these assets.

-### Custom Settings

-Use the `customSettings` map in brand configurations to store brand-specific feature flags, API endpoints, and other configuration values.

 ## Development Notes

 - The app uses JSON serialization with `json_annotation` and `build_runner`
 - Brand configurations are loaded at app startup
-- The brand switcher is only intended for development/testing
 - Fastlane handles asset copying and platform-specific configurations
 - Asset directory lint warnings can be ignored as directories are created programmatically

+## GitHub Actions Pipelines

+### Create and Deploy New Brand

+The repository includes a GitHub Actions workflow for creating and deploying new brands automatically:

+1. **Go to Actions tab** in your GitHub repository
+2. **Select "Create and Deploy New Brand"** workflow
+3. **Fill in the parameters**:
+   - **Brand ID**: Unique identifier (lowercase, no spaces)
+   - **Brand Config URL**: URL to your JSON configuration file
+   - **Platform**: Android (default)
+   - **Build Mode**: Release or Debug

+#### Example Usage

+1. Host your brand configuration JSON file (e.g., on GitHub raw, CDN, or any public URL)
+2. Run the workflow with the URL: `https://raw.githubusercontent.com/user/repo/main/config.json`
+3. The pipeline will:
+   - Validate the configuration
+   - Create the brand directory structure
+   - Generate the brand configuration file
+   - Deploy to Android
+   - Upload build artifacts

+### Manual Deployment

+You can also trigger deployments manually using the existing workflows:
+- **Build and Test**: Runs tests and builds the app
+- **Deploy Android**: Deploys a specific brand to Android

 ## Production Deployment

 For production deployments:

-1. Remove or disable the brand switcher widget
-2. Set the specific brand ID in the `main()` function
+1. Set the specific brand ID using environment variables
-3. Use Fastlane to deploy with the appropriate brand configuration
+2. Use GitHub Actions or Fastlane to deploy with the appropriate brand configuration
-4. Ensure all brand assets are properly sized for their target platforms
+3. Ensure all brand assets are properly sized for their target platforms

 ## Contributing